termMed/relationship-id-reconciliation/README.md

 #### 1. Relationship Groups reconciliation
 The first stage uses group composition matching, ignoring the groupId, to identify previously released groups that have not changed the composition.

-If the entire group matches, all the relatiomship ids are inherited from previous release.
+If the entire group matches, all the relatiomship ids are inherited from previous release, and the groupId is also inherited from last release.

+The process also uses partial group matching, to identify groups that have changed from last release (lost or gained a relationship).
+When there are no "whole group" matches, the process selects the most similar group, that has some components in common, and then inherits relationshipIds and groupIds from the pevious release.
+New relationships in groups are left without id for the next step, in case they match with previosuly ungrouped relationships.

 #### 2. Individual relationships matching
 This second stage searches for matches in the remaining relationships.